2020PB/police-brutality/all-locations.md

 ### Police abduct woman in unmarked van | June 4th

 A group of police officers carry a woman into an unmarked van.
 They state they will shoot anybody that follows the van.
+The incident occurred by the entrance to San Diego High School.

 tags: arrest, hide-badge, inhumane-treatment, protester, threaten

 id: ca-sandiego-1

-geolocation:
+geolocation: 32.720796, -117.153584

 **Links**